intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 dotnet new iasmvc
 ```

 > Note that projects created using the template target .NET 6.
-If you are using a version of Visual Studio earlier than 2022 (e.g. Visual Studio 2019), you will have to modify the `<TargetFramework>` property in the project file to target .NET 5 or .NET Core 3.1, as versions of Visual Stduo earlier than 2022 cannot build .NET 6 projects.
+If you are using a version of Visual Studio earlier than 2022 (e.g. Visual Studio 2019), you will have to modify the `<TargetFramework>` property in the project file to target .NET 5 or .NET Core 3.1, as versions of Visual Studio earlier than 2022 cannot build .NET 6 projects.

 ## Specifying Project Parameters